-VPNArea’s Windows application worked very well in testing.
-It offers you a user-friendly layout that also incorporates the different privacy and security features.
-In the screenshot below I’m testing out one of the high-bandwidth servers in the Netherlands.
+VPNArea’s Windows application did very well in testing.
+It offers you a user-friendly layout that also incorporates the numerous privacy and security features.
+Here you can see a few of the features and settings in the Windows app.

 - DNS leak protection

 - Kill switch (to block all internet traffic if the VPN connection drops)

 - Startup options for full-time, always-on VPN use

 Overall the Windows client performed very well in my testing and daily use.
 I ran the windows app through a variety of different leak tests and did not find any problems: